tuanndd/ansible-code-scanning/README.md

 # Description

 This Ansible role will setup open-source SAST tools and run code scanning on your own server.
-They can detect secrets, CVEs, CWEs on your source code.
+They can detect security vulnerabilities: secrets, CVEs, CWEs on your source code.
 I support three languages Javascript, Python and Golang now.
 If you want to support more languages, inbox me at tuanndd@gmail.com

 # User guide